Use Case:

 Prerequisite: Please check http://dev.day.com/content/kb/home/cq5/CQ5Troubleshooting/cq55prerelease-installandconfigchanges.html

-Solution: Any custom login module should be added in CQ as a JAAS module.
+Any custom login module should be added in CQ5.6 and less as a JAAS module.
 That mean CQ should have access to module during load time.

 Here is set of steps you might have to do to create custom login module